hieuvu99/ITEC4230_Project/README.md

 # ITEC4230_Project
-This is project belong to Hieuvu which used for academic purpose. it contain following stuff:
+This project belonged to Hieuvu which used for academic purpose. it contain following stuff:
 1. Import Data, Library
 2. Data Cleaning: Check for unqualified point(NUll, noisy data), change the value which are not numeric into Category data